 Thursday the light was the same, and I went out to do another the same size, intending them to be hung as a pair.

-Following an instinctive bias that puts objects in a series proceeding left to right like words on a page (and probably because of words on a page, I.e.: the habit of reading), I hung the Wednesday picture on the left, and the Thursday picture on the right.
+Following an instinctive bias that puts objects in a series proceeding left to right like words on a page (and probably because of words on a page, i.e: the habit of reading), I hung the Wednesday picture on the left, and the Thursday picture on the right.

-The picture on the left now led the eye to the picture on the right instead of struggling to direct attention away from it.
-The picture on the right now resolved and restored the deep space thrust of the strong diagonal emanating from the lower left corner of the left picture.
+The picture on the left now leads the eye to the picture on the right instead of struggling to direct attention away from it.
+The picture on the right now resolves and restores the deep space thrust of the strong diagonal emanating from the lower left corner of the left picture.

 How did that happen?

 One explanation may be that Western eyes are trained from the habit of reading from left to right to enter the fictive space of a painting from the left side, scan it left to right, reach the edge and re-enter the painting again from the left.

 There may be another cultural habit at work which makes paintings representing a clear view of a receding space to the left more popular, and which makes this composition predominant in our most beloved paintings.

-Of two spatial situations: one with a a barrier or wall on the right and a clear view of the space on the left, and another with a barrier on the left and clear view of approaches from the right, the former will feel more secure to a right handed individual because it is easier to defend with a rock or a stick.
+Of two spatial situations: one with a clear view of deep space to the left, and another with a clear view of deep space on the right, the former will feel more secure to a right-handed individual because it is easier to defend with a rock or a stick.

-Open approaches from the right are more dangerous for the right-handed individual since he would have pivot 180 degrees to the right before a forehand blow could be struck or a rock thrown.
+Open approaches from the right are more dangerous for the right-handed individual who would have to pivot 180 degrees to the right before a forehand blow could be struck or a rock thrown.

 For this reason, the fictive space of a painting is viewed as more pleasant when there is receding space on the left and unsettling when the space is organized the opposite way.